cleanz-io/clean_functions/README.md

-# clean_functions
+# Data clean rules set
-clean functions used in CleanZ
+Data clean rules used on CleanZ